FACT-Finder/FACT-Finder-PHP-Library/README.md

 -- former underscore convention now replaced with namespaces -- Configuration -> XmlConfiguration
 -- EncodingHandler -> *EncodingConverter
+-- Adapter removed from adapter names (it's already in the namespace)
 - ParametersParser separated into
 -- ParametersConverter - converts parameters back and forth between server and client.
 This one is mostly irrelevant outside of the library itself.
 -- RequestParser - reads parameters and targets from request data